ptsteadman/notebook/stories/feyerabend.md

 "It's not an area I have much expertise in," said Feyerabend, smiling.

-"We've developed a fairly straightforward user interface for the CBI, I'll be interested in your feedback on it."
+"We've developed a fairly straightforward user interface for the CBI.
+I'll be interested in your feedback."

 "Definitely, yeah," said Feyerabend.